murrayds/ualbany_cinf_131/assignments/assignment-5.md

 This assignment will help you learn how to:

-- Load TSV (tab-separated values) files into RStudio
+- Load an excel spreadsheet into RStudio
 - Use `select()` to choose specific columns from a dataset
 - Use `mutate()` to create new variables based on existing ones
 - Use `filter()` to subset data based on conditions